synrc/rpc/README.md

 this repo and try to implement your own BERT enc/dec generator for this language using Swift (Type Spec precise) and JavaScript (open relay) generator as examples.

+The aim of this contest is to create encoders/decoders for each language and make brigdes to other protocol descriptive formats like Can'n'Proto or protobuf!

 Erlang HRL
 ----------